sky172839465/yusong.dev/src/pages/article/tech/hello-world/index.md

 # This is hello-world

-hello-world Vite is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with Rollup for production.
+hello-world AUTO test Vite is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with Rollup for production.